 Bayer and the Royal Veterinary College host inspiring ‘Careers with Animals’ event for local schools

-Veterinary teams from Bayer and the RVC were on hand to deliver two action packed days educating students on the various career options open to them through studying science and most importantly, the vital roles they could play in the future through learning how to protect animals, as well as benefit humans.
+Veterinary teams from Bayer and the RVC were on hand to deliver an action-packed day educating students on the various career options open to them through studying science and most importantly, the vital roles they could play in the future through learning how to protect animals, as well as benefit humans.

-Bayer opened its first UK Baylab in Reading one year ago to help encourage more young people to learn about the opportunities STEM and science can bring.
-By the end of 2018, the Baylab will have at least seen over 4200 students and 600 teachers through its doors, engaged up to 20,000 students through its resources and increased the levels of inspiration towards science consistently via their delivery of over 200 workshops.
+Bayer opened its first UK Baylab in Reading three years ago to help encourage more young people to learn about the opportunities STEM and science can bring.
+By the end of 2020, the Baylab will have at least seen over 7,500 students and 1,250 teachers through its doors, engaged an estimated 75,000 students through its resources and increased the levels of inspiration towards science consistently via their delivery of over 300 workshops.

 The RVC work with over 30,000 young people per year as part of their Widening Participation programmes, supporting learners from under-represented groups to develop their animal interests, studies and careers.
 Find out more at http://www.rvc.ac.uk/study/

 To find out more information about the BayLab please visit http://www.bayer.co.uk/en/baylab